frcteam195/CKRIOPassthru/README.md

 #### Troubleshooting
 If you are trying to build using the VSCode Command Pallette, it will fail unless the system paths are setup properly in the VSCode configuration.
-In the command pallete, open `>Preferences: Open Settings (JSON)` then you can setup the path variable for your operating specific environment:
+In the command pallete, open `>Preferences: Open Settings (JSON)` then you can setup the path variable for your operating system specific environment:

 ```
 "terminal.integrated.env.osx": {